 However, having various recurring symptoms at the same time should be a cause for concern.
-It is generally advisable to get a HIV test if you suspect you have been at risk of infection.
+It is generally advisable to get an HIV test if you suspect you have been at risk of infection.
 Blood transfusion and use of intravenous drugs pose the largest threat.
-Surgeries, tattoo and having professional dental care carries a lower risk, but is generally not 100% safe.
+Surgeries, tattoo and having professional dental care carries a lower risk but is generally not 100% safe.

 The symptoms named above can last up to four weeks and should be a sign that your immune system is fighting the early infection.
 After this, HIV goes to an asymptomatic phase where you do not experience any symptoms.
 Although you may feel and appear well, the virus will continue to damage your immune system and cells.
 It may take up to 10 years before your health suddenly plunges down.